Multi-system (rail): European Union

 Prior to 1945 there was no demand for multi-system locomotives in Europe.
 From the 1950s onwards, the emerging formation of the European Union, and the consequent increase in the amount of cross border traffic, along with the addition of a 25 kV 50 Hz AC system in France in addition to the older 1.5 kV DC system, gave rise to the need for multi-voltage locomotives.
 Very high capital costs prevent or hinder the adoption of a standard railway electrification system.

 At the beginning of the 21st century, railway legislation in Europe (the First Railway Package and Second Railway Package, and the creation of a Trans European Rail Freight Network) liberalised cross border freight traffic, giving rise to a demand for locomotives that could work between European Union countries with different electrification systems.
 That created a practically new market for multi-voltage locomotives, such as Bombardier's TRAXX.
 However, the increase in the cost of locomotives and maintenance, along with the expense of installing different safety systems for cross-border work, reduced the economic viability of multi-system vehicles versus the use of single-voltage machines or changing locomotives where electrical systems change.

 South Africa

 South Africa has 15 km of dual system track, both 3 kV DC and 25 kV AC.

+South Korea

+Sections of track between Cheongnyangni station and Hoegi station, as well as between Seoul Station and Namyeong station on Seoul Subway Line 1, and the section of track (including the flying crossover) between Namtaeryeong station and Seonbawi station on Seoul Subway Line 4, are dual system-equipped with the subway standard 1500 V DC and mainline railway standard 25 kV 60 Hz AC overhead line systems.